braden337/bigmx_theme/readme.md

 ##My wordpress theme development setup

-The `grunt-cli` tool is required.
+`grunt-cli` tool is required, it can be installed with `npm`, [NodeJS Package Manager](http://nodejs.org/).

+After Node/npm is installed on your system run:

 `$ npm install`

+and

 `$ grunt flow`

+The sass files will be compiled, and the css autoprefixed and minified.

-Configure .env file to match your serve ssh information.
+Copy the contents of the `.env-sample` file and changed the variable to match your server information.

-This is pretty cool